 Both galleries are admission-free and are cool things to do in Melbourne.

 If you want to understand the local history a little better, there is a center dedicated to educating you and it’s one of the free things to do in Melbourne.
 The Koorie Heritage Trust Cultural Centre in Federation Square is dedicated to this purpose, and as ‘Fed Square’ is a major attraction itself, you’ll probably be in the area at some point.

 At this center, you can find out plenty about Aboriginal history.
-You’ll get a clear idea as to what Melbourne looked like before the British colonization, which happened a couple of centuries ago.
+You’ll get a clear idea of what Melbourne looked like before the British colonization, which happened a couple of centuries ago.
 Learn about the custodians of this land, the Wurundjeri people, as well as the interesting Koorie history and culture.
 Explore the permanent social history exhibition and various other exhibitions of aboriginal art.

 Chill out in Melbourne parks for free

 When it comes to parks and gardens, Melbourne can lay claim to some of the most beautiful in Australia.
-Make a stop at the phenomenally huge Royal Botanic Gardens, near to the Yarra River and the CBD, and you can kick back and relax amidst 38 hectares of lush greenery – this place a botanical dream, with a diverse range of trees, flowers, and plants.
+Make a stop at the phenomenally huge Royal Botanic Gardens, near the Yarra River and the CBD, and you can kick back and relax amidst 38 hectares of lush greenery – this place is a botanical dream, with a diverse range of trees, flowers, and plants.

 Take a city tour by bus or tram

 The City Circle tram is a popular way of finding your way to different attractions, and it’s an attraction itself.
 Jump on and off the tram at sites like Federation Square, the Melbourne Aquarium and Parliament House.
 Ohhh, this is another free tourist attraction in Melbourne.